 at Woodstock Tire Service

 The timing belt, or timing chain in some vehicles, is a drive belt that synchronizes the rotation of the engine’s crankshaft and camshaft with the opening and closing of your engine’s valves.
 Depending on the vehicle, it may also rotate the water pump.
 When the crankshaft turns, the timing belt turns the camshaft, which opens and closes the engine valves to allow the pistons to move up and down.
 Your vehicle’s engine operates in four phases: intake, compression, combustion, and exhaust.
 During the intake phase, intake valves open and exhaust valves close as fuel and air enter the cylinders.
-As the air and fuel is mixed, compressed, and ignited by spark plugs during the compression and combustion phases, the valves close.
-The remaining air and fuel is pushed out of the exhaust valve during the exhaust phase.
+As the air and fuel are mixed, compressed, and ignited by spark plugs during the compression and combustion phases, the valves close.
+The remaining air and fuel are pushed out of the exhaust valve during the exhaust phase.
 The timing belt is responsible for synchronizing this process and for opening and closing valves during normal engine operation.

 Why Should You Have Timing Belt Replacement Services Performed at Woodstock Tire Service?